 Traffic can be a nightmare: Driving in Las Vegas can be a challenge due to the insane amount of traffic that can be present.
 If you don’t do well in high stress driving situations then renting a car in Vegas may not be right for you.

 Other types of transport are cheap: If you don’t plan to venture too far off the beaten path, there isn’t much of a reason to rent a car as numerous inexpensive transportation options exist.
 Uber and Lyft can shuttle you from one Strip resort to another for around $10-$12 and from the Strip to downtown for $15-$20.
-Additionally, Las Vegas offers the “Deuce” and “SDX” bus routes that go up and down the Strip all the way to Downtown.
+Additionally, Las Vegas offers the “Deuce” bus route that goes up and down the Strip and connects to Downtown.
 Easily the cheapest way to get around Vegas, an all-day pass will only set you back $8.
 Check here for a full rundown of transportation options in Vegas, and here for your options for getting to and from the airport in Vegas.

 Most of Vegas is walkable: Oftentimes, first-timers rent a car thinking it’ll be needed, only to leave it in the parking garage the whole trip.
 If you’re staying on the Strip, you’ll be able to walk or employ a cheap Uber to get from place to place.
 Even employing ride share to make longer trips here and there is likely cheaper than renting a car.